venus-lang/venus_old/README.md

 #### Fast

-- **Runs fast**. it is static typed, native language, backed with LLVM optimisations, focusing on zero overhead abstractions and has strong support for compile time meta programming.
+- **Runs fast**.
+It is a native, static typed language, focusing on zero overhead abstractions and has strong support for compile time meta programming.
 You can get a lot done even before the program runs.
 - **Compiles fast**.
-The compiler supports both JIT and AOT modes, and with incremental builing, its compile time should be very fast.
+The compiler supports both JIT and AOT modes.
+With two level incremental compilation, and a distributed database storing the compiled entities, you barely need to recompile a function twice.
 - **Concurrent and distributed**.
 Venus is concurrent from bottom up.
 The language and compiler itself is concurrent and distributed.

 #### Easy